-I left my job – and a very well paying job at that – over one year ago to travel the world.
+I left my job over one year ago to travel the world.

-I’m writing this post to share my experience, in the hope that it helps other readers who are going through a similar situation make sense of it all.
+I’m writing this post to share my experience, in the hope that it helps others who are going through a similar situation make sense of it all.

-There is no one-size-fits-all answer to the decision for staying in or leaving a job, particularly one you care about.
-The decision must be made by each of you on your own.
+There is no stock answer to the decision of staying at or leaving a job, particularly one you care about.
+The decision must be made by oneself.
 However, it can be helpful to examine the paths that others have walked, before coming to your decision.

 I’ve been on the road for over a year.